embrcollab/0x40.me/content/guides/create-swap-on-centos.md

 linktitle = ""
 slug = "create-swap-on-centos"
-title = "Create swap on CentOS" type = ""
+title = "Create swap on CentOS" type = "guide"

 +++
-This guide will provide steps on the quickest way to create a swap file on CentOS, should work on both CentOS7, 8 and Stream.
+This guide will provide steps on the quickest way to create a swap file on CentOS, should work on both CentOS 7, 8 and Stream.
 Before proceeding with this tutorial, check if your CentOS installation already has swap enabled by typing:

 ```
 sudo swapon --show